-I write regularly for Brooklyn Magazine.
-I’ve done a series on quirky and overlooked museums in Brooklyn, Queens, and Manhattan, taken a Valentine’s Day tour of a sewage treatment plant, rounded up nearly 50 Brooklyn-specific experiential gifts, watched bunnies speed-date, and more.
+I’ve also written for Brooklyn Magazine, including a series on quirky and overlooked museums in Brooklyn, Queens, and Manhattan, and pieces on a Valentine’s Day tour of a sewage treatment plant, Brooklyn-specific experiential gifts, speed-dating bunnies, and more.

 And when I want to write about things non–New York centric, I contribute to Atlas Obscura, a guide to the world’s wonders and curiosities, where I’ve reported on everything from baffling geoglyphs to the history of funambulism to India’s corpse-eating turtles.